 The 11th Hussars in the Charge of the Light Brigade

-25th October 2014 sees the 160th anniversary of one of the most famous military blunders in history – the Charge of the Light Brigade.
+25th October 1854 saw one of the most famous military blunders in history – the Charge of the Light Brigade.
 This action was part of the Battle of Balaclava, in the ill-fated Crimean War between Great Britain, France, Turkey and their allies against Russia.
 For the British and French, the most serious fighting took place in the Crimean Peninsula (recently in the international spotlight again), when they besieged the important sea port of Sevastopol.

 Balaclava is a small port some distance from Sevastopol, where the British had established their main supply base: in the early hours of the 25th October, the Russians launched a major attack to try and capture the town.

 The initial attack was successful, with a line of strongpoints (“redoubts”) along a crest of high ground being captured.
 However, a cavalry attack on a regiment of British infantry (the 93rd Highlanders) defending the port of Balaclava was repulsed by the “thin red line tipped with steel”, and a subsequent attack on five British cavalry regiments of Dragoons and Dragoon Guards (The Heavy Brigade) ended with the Russian cavalry being chased from the field.

 This left five regiments of Hussars, Light Dragoons and Lancers (The Light Brigade) which had not been involved.
 The British commander, Lord Raglan, sent a series of confusing orders to his subordinates (Lord Lucan commanding all the British cavalry and Lord Cardigan commanding the Light Brigade).
 These orders, combined with impatience, stupidity and personal animosity between Lucan and Cardigan (who were brothers in law!) led the Light Brigade mistakenly to charge Russian guns at the end of a valley nearly one and a half miles distant.